Manualised clinical intervention

 • Level 1 training course then introduces you to the manuals and teaches you how to start using them, included in the level 1 training package.

-• Level 2 training extends your learning and enables you to list and advertise as a Parent Hope Clinician/Coach.
+• Level 2 training extends your learning, includes using the manuals with groups, and enables you to list and advertise as a Parent Hope Clinician upon completion.

 The psychoeducation course options are here.

-The training is in an online, interactive learning format that allows for flexibility over approximately six months for both Level 1 and Level 2 Parent Coach Training.
+Training to use the manualised program is in an online, interactive learning format that allows for flexibility over approximately six months for both Level 1 and Level 2 training.

-The Confident Parent Course facilitator training takes around 13 hours to complete.
+The Confident Parent Course facilitator training takes around 13 hours to complete, with mentor sessions included in the training.

-The training is a professionally developed online training that can conveniently fit into your schedule.
-It provides active learning via the web-based learning: program.
-There are 2 levels of professional Training
+The training is professionally developed online training that can fit into your schedule.
+It provides active learning via a web-based learning platform, including:

 • didactic training